Best Loire Valley Itinerary in 3 Days For Chateau Lovers (2025)

 Ideally, May and September/October are best as there are fewer crowds then.
 We went in May and we didn’t have any crowds at the chateaux we visited.
 And the most popular chateau we visited, Chateau de Chenonceau, wasn’t crowded at all during the week.

 However, larger and more famous chateaux do get crowded on weekends.
 So to avoid the crowds, opting for mid-week visits is best.
-And if you are coming on a weekend, be sure to book tickets for chateaux like Chenonceau or Chambord in advance.
+And if you are coming on a weekend or during the summer, be sure to book tickets for chateaux like Chenonceau or Chambord in advance.

 Tower at Chateau de Chenonceau